 Let me introduce myself.
-My name’s Robert Hardy but my friend’s call me Rob.
-I live on a barge called Catch the Wind with my wife and high priestess Janet.
-I was initiated into a Alexandrian coven in Bristol in 1971.
+My name is Robert Hardy but my friends call me Rob.
+I live on a barge called Catch the Wind with my wife and High Priestess Janet.
+I was initiated into an Alexandrian coven in Bristol in 1971.
 This is where I started on my amazing magical journey, working and socializing with like minded people.

 I have known Rob Hardy since 1980.
 As an Alexandrian High Priest and my Initiator into the Craft of the Wise, he is also a long time friend.
 Training sessions with Rob were always interesting, particularly when he got onto the subject of Quabalah, which he is not only very knowledgeable about, but also extremely good at explaining to us lesser mortals.

 Training sessions in those early days were fairly informal, and often took place over a pint at the local hostelry – as a result of which both myself and Jan, the lady who later became his wife, at one time had a large collection of beer-mats from our note-taking.
 As the coven grew, training became more organised, and we would have at least one session a week in his home.
 We covered many aspects of the Craft and occultism, but would often return to discussion of the Quabalah, which gently unfolded for us over the weeks, months and years.